Kamakura Walking Tour

 Kamakura, Japan

-Roamee Pro, also known as Roamee, offers a free self-guided Kamakura walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Kamakura walking tour with audio narration.
 Use it to explore Great Buddha (Daibutsu), Tsurugaoka Hachimangu, Hasedera Temple, plus hidden gems like Daibutsu hiking trail and Enoshima Island without booking a group tour.

-This Kamakura walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Kamakura.
+This Kamakura walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Kamakura.
 Start with Great Buddha (Daibutsu) and Tsurugaoka Hachimangu, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest